Xenon (video game)

-Xenon is a 1988 vertical scrolling shooter video game, the first developed by The Bitmap Brothers, and published by Melbourne House which was then owned by Mastertronic.
+Xenon is a vertically scrolling shooter the first developed by The Bitmap Brothers.
+It was originally written for the Atari ST and published by Melbourne House in 1988, then ported to the Amiga, Commodore 64, MS-DOS, MSX, and ZX Spectrum.
 It was featured as a play-by-phone game on the Saturday-morning kids' show Get Fresh.

 Xenon was followed in 1989 by Xenon 2: Megablast.

-Description
+Plot

 According to the game's instruction manual, the player assumes the role of Darrian, a future space pilot in the Federation, currently at war with a mysterious and violent alien species called the Xenites that has lasted a decade.
 In response to a mayday transmission from Captain Xod following an attack on his trading fleet, Darrian is forced to travel through Xenite-occupied territory in order to support.

 Unlike most vertically scrolling shooters, the player craft has two modes, a flying plane and a ground tank.
 The transition between crafts can be initiated at almost any time during play (except during the mid- and end-of-level boss sections, as well as certain levels where a certain mode is forced), and the mode chosen depends on the nature of the threat the player faces.
 Destroying some enemies released power-ups the player could catch to enhance their ship.

 Ports

-Originally released for the Atari ST, Xenon was quickly ported to other platforms: the Amiga, Amstrad CPC, Commodore 64, DOS, MSX and ZX Spectrum.
+Originally released for the Atari ST, Xenon was ported to the Amiga, Amstrad CPC, Commodore 64, MS-DOS, MSX and ZX Spectrum.

-An arcade machine version of the game was also released through Mastertronic's Arcadia division which ran on Commodore Amiga hardware.
+An arcade machine version of the game was also released through Mastertronic's Arcadia division which ran on Amiga hardware.